 It is well-known that many people suffer from mood changes in the depths of winter.
 Shorter daylight hours, post-holiday doldrums, and bad weather prevent us from getting outside or socializing with others.
 Some people are hit harder than others, suffering from a condition called Seasonal Affective Disorder.
 Markers of SAD will show up year after year: low mood lasting longer than a couple of weeks, feeling hopeless, worthless, and irritable, and losing interest in activities a person normally enjoys.
-People will often isolate themselves, oversleep, and put on weight.
-It doesn’t have to be this way!
-Here are a few things you can try to get yourself out of your winter funk.

 1. Light Therapy